 The iPhone 6 – Good Old Days

 When the iPhone 6 was announced in 2014, Apple advertised it as its first “big” phone. iPhone 6 and iPhone 6s smartphones are 4.7 inches while the iPhone 6 Plus and iPhone 6s Plus are 5.5 inches, although at this point, the iPhone 11 Pro is 8.5 inches, and iPhone Pro Max is 6.5 inches. iPhone 6 series phones are pretty much consistent with the newer iPhones and can update to iOS 13, except for the iPhone 6.
 Only 6s and above can upgrade higher than iOS 12.

 You can’t go wrong with an iPhone, and at such a low price compared to newer models, the iPhone 6 is a safe bet.

 iPhone 6 and iPhone 6s smartphones are 4.7 inches while the iPhone 6 Plus and iPhone 6s Plus are 5.4 inches.
 The iPhone 11 Pro is 8.5 inches and Pro Max is 6.5 inches

-After years of mocking rivals for producing larger screens, and sticking to its pocket-sized principles, Apple has finally caved in, introducing not one larger-screened model, but two: the iPhone 6 with a 4.7-inch screen and the iPhone 6 Plus with a 5.5-inch display.
-It’s quite a climbdown on Apple’s part, but the company had to do it.
-If Apple had another year with a 4-inch screen on its flagship phone, consumers would have voted with their feet steadily trickling away to Samsung, HTC, and LG’s larger-screened alternatives.
+After years of mocking rivals for producing larger screens, and sticking to its pocket-sized principles, the iPhone 6 release was a shock.
+It introduced not one larger-screened model, but two: the iPhone 6 with a 4.7-inch screen and the iPhone 6 Plus with a 5.5-inch display.

 Size and design